klein2303/World-Explore/README.md

 This repository contains one of two projects from the subject IT2810 Web Development at NTNU.
 The course covers technologies and methods used in development of web-applications.
 Through the projects, we leared about architectures, languages, formats and standards for web-applications and how real-life projects at companies can be developed.
+I made this project together with three other students.

-Together with three other students, I made this project and another one, that can be found here: https://github.com/klein2303/Realstore
+The other project can be found here: https://github.com/klein2303/Realstore

 ## Table of content: